-Thus, the importance of using biological sequencing techniques increase manifold if you are looking to invest in the field of biological research work.
+Thus, the importance of using biological sequencing techniques increases manifold if you are looking to invest in the field of biological research work.
 This article sheds healthy insights on all such techniques.
-So read till end, and understand how it paces up your research work.
+So read till the end, and understand how it paces up your research work.

 What is DNA sequencing?

 DNA of any organism has four bases namely: adenine, cytosine, thymine, and guanine.
 And DNA sequencing is nothing but a process to determine the mentioned nucleic acid sequence.
-You can use any kind of biological sequencing techniques for DNA sequencing.
-In return it gives you the order of above mentioned bases in a DNA.
+You can use any kind of biological sequencing technique for DNA sequencing.
+In return, it gives you the order of the above-mentioned bases in DNA.

-Thus, you can say that DNA sequencing is used to find correct DNA sequences using sequential chemical reaction.
+Thus, you can say that DNA sequencing helps to find correct DNA sequences using sequential chemical reactions.